 Hany Hassan, FAIA has served as a committed steward of Washington DC’s cultural and architectural heritage throughout a 35 year career.
 As Partner-in-Charge of Beyer Blinder Belle’s DC Office, he has revitalized numerous historic buildings and sites of civic importance throughout the nation’s capital including the Old Post Office and the Historic DC Courthouse.
-Currently, he is directing Historic Preservation for the Union Station Master Redevelopment Plan.
+Currently, he is directing Historic Preservation for the Union Station Expansion Plan.

 Hany has extensive experience in the adaptation of historic buildings to modern use and the integration of contemporary building technology into existing historic fabric.
 His expertise also extends to architectural and urban design for new construction.
 His wide-ranging international experience includes major projects in Italy, the Czech Republic, Belgium, Japan, Egypt, and Brazil.